xiaoguniang/learngit/readme.txt

 Git tracks changes of files.
 <<<<<<< HEAD
-Creating a new branch is quick and simple. add merge test head and feature1.
+Creating a new branch is quick and simple. add merge then test head and feature1.
 =======
 Creating a new branch is quick AND simple.
 >>>>>>> feature1